 William Bell and Smithy Hill

 The son of a blacksmith, William Bell was born in Aireton in 1849.
-He married Mary Warden, from Lancaster in 1877, and was settled in Hebden by 1878 where he lived until his death in 1934.
+He married Mary Warden, from Lancaster in 1877, and was settled in Hebden by 1878 where he lived until his death in 1931.
 He had seven children.
-In 1901 his 13-year old son William was recorded as being a "blacksmith's help".
+One of his sons, William, was apprenticed to him in 1903, and after serving a few years in the navy, emigrated to Australia in 1913 where he continued the family trade in Melbourne.
+Two of his other sons, Thomas and David, spent their lives in Hebden.
+David served in the First World War, and died in 1970.

 William Bell must have been a remarkable craftsman, as he made Hebden Suspension Bridge which crosses the River Wharfe adjacent to the stepping stones.
-It was erected in 1885, and paid for by public subscription.
-Made of recycled materials from the local lead mining industry, including 262 yards of steel cable, it originally had a central supporting pier (the base of which can be seen in low water conditions) which was removed when the span was raised in 1937 after being damaged in a heavy flood.
+It was erected in 1885, and its £80 cost was paid for by public subscription.
+Made largely of recycled materials from the local lead mining industry, including 262 yards of steel cable, it originally had a central supporting pier (the base of which can be seen in low water conditions) which was removed when the span was raised in 1937 after being damaged in a heavy flood in December 1936.
+William Bell also built a suspension bridge across the Wharfe at Netherside Hall, 2 km north-west of Grassington, which subsequently got washed away.

 The following photographs are available on other pages.